Virtual Resources

 Review the Columbia University LGBTQ+ Guide: Resources to Foster an Affirming Community for LGBTQ+ Faculty, Students and Staff.

-Email us to learn how Earl Hall and St. Paul's Chapel can be used for meeting spaces for recognized student groups at Columbia.
+Learn how Earl Hall and St. Paul's Chapel can be reserved for recognized student groups, departments, and external guests.

 For additional campus resources, please visit the University Life Student Resources Directory.